Becoming Berkshire

 Buffett would spend his weekends attending beer parties with his fraternity, Alpha Sigma.
 While the monastic frat house was flooded with women and most of the guys had their arms around a date, Warren would sit on the couch and entertain the party with a little dissertation on the gold standard.
 Let’s just say Warren wasn’t compounding his interest those days.

 Buffett was not one to waste his time doing something he disliked; that summer, he packed his bags and left.
 He was unhappy with the school's curriculum and teaching methods.
 One of his frat brothers said, "Warren concluded that there wasn't anything Wharton could teach him, and he was right."
-After coming back home to Nebraska, Warren took up a job at JC Penny, where he was offered a full-time position after graduation.
-I wouldn't be writing this blog if Buffett had accepted the position.
+After returning home to Nebraska, Warren took a job at JCPenney, where he was offered a full-time position after graduation.
+I wouldn't have written this blog if Buffett had accepted the position.

 Warren graduated from the University of Nebraska-Lincoln in 1950 with a degree in business administration.
 Warren decided that he would be a millionaire at the age of thirty-five with no further education.